Accredited by the Accreditation Board for Engineering and Technology (ABET)

 With the University of North Dakota's ABET-accredited distance engineering degree program, you can earn your Bachelor of Science in Mechanical Engineering while you continue to live and work in your local community.
 Through online learning, employees from the following areas have earned their bachelor's degrees while continuing to work:

 Department of Transportation

-UND's distance engineering degree program prepares you for the responsible practice of professional engineering and provides you with the necessary skills to advance your civil engineering career.
+UND's distance engineering degree program prepares you for the responsible practice of professional engineering and provides you with the necessary skills to advance your mechanical engineering career.
 You will receive a well-rounded education that emphasizes creativity, critical thinking and communication skills.

 As a graduate of the online program, you will: